Table of Contents

 App Directory

 The first directory in the Laravel Folder Structure is the App folder.
-It is an important folder because it contains the core code of Laravel Application.
+It is an important folder because it contains the core code of the Laravel Application.
 Therefore all the important classes of the project reside in this folder.
-App folder has subdirectories like console, HTTP, Exception, Models and Providers which used to handle the exception and build the application.
+The app folder has subdirectories like console, HTTP, Exception, Models and Providers which are used to handle the exception and build the application.

 Bootstrap Directory

-Next directory in the Laravel Folder Structure is Bootstrap.
-This bootstrap folder is totally different from Bootstrap CSS.
-This folder is responsible for framework starting and functioning correctly.
-Bootstrap contains app.php file, which is managed to autoload framework.
-It also stores framework generated cash file in cache folder which extend performance optimization.
+The next directory in the Laravel Folder Structure is Bootstrap.
+This Bootstrap folder is totally different from Bootstrap CSS.
+This folder is responsible for the framework starting and functioning correctly.
+Bootstrap contains an app.php file, which is managed to autoload the framework.
+It also stores framework-generated cash files in the cache folders which extends performance optimization.

 Config Directory